 Purpose

-The purpose of this Agreement is to enable IR to share Information with NZ Police for the purposes of prevention, detection, investigation or providing evidence of a Serious Crime that there are reasonable grounds to suspect has been committed, is being committed, or will be committed.
-IR may share Information with NZ Police either in response to a request from NZ Police or proactively.
+The purpose of this Agreement is to enable IR to share Information with the Requesting Agencies for the purposes of prevention, detection, investigation or providing evidence of a Serious Crime that there are reasonable grounds to suspect has been committed, is being committed, or will be committed.
+IR may share Information with the Requesting Agencies either in response to a request from a Requesting Agency or proactively.

 The Agreement does not cover information sharing as part of the Criminal Proceeds (Recovery) Act 2009.
 Nothing in this Agreement affects that Act.